 It is very important to determine the cause of symptoms as early as possible to get the maximum benefits from available treatments, including identifying possible reversible causes of dementia.
 Receiving an early diagnosis also provides an opportunity to make legal, medical and financial plans while the patient is able to voice their values and preferences.
 There are additional opportunities to consider, such as participating in clinical research or programs in the community that could benefit the patient or care partners.

-What type of support services does the Cognitive Disorders Center provide the patient and/or care partner?
+What type of support services does the Comprehensive Memory Center provide the patient and/or care partner?

 We offer treatment recommendations that are not limited to medications, and may include things like cognitive-communication therapy, counseling or care management.
 If interested, you and/or your care partners may be eligible to participate in research studies.
 In addition, our team is able to support you and your care partners by providing disease education, practicing communication strategies, discussing legal documents, helping you understand long-term care options, and finding resources in the community such as support groups.